Novel Gravastar Solutions: Investigating Stability, Energy, and Entropy in the Presence of Cloud of Strings and Quintessence: Conclusion

 \item \textbf{Inner region:} By applying the EoS to the interior region and analyzing the equations of motion and conservation equation, it has been established that the solution does not have a singularity.
 Additionally, the energy density and pressure of the system remain constant, which is consistent with the characteristics associated with dark energy. \item \textbf{Intermediate thin shell:} We have considered the EoS that follows the intermediate shell condition and also determined the respective metric potential.

-\item \textbf{Outer region:} We have used the exact black hole solution surrounded by cloud of strings and quintessence as an outer manifold.
-Then, we have developed the gravastar structure by considering Darmois-Israel formalism.
-The detailed outcomes related to stability and physical properties of gravastars are given below:
+\item \textbf{Outer region:} We have used the exact black hole solution surrounded by a cloud of strings and quintessence as an outer manifold. {Then, we developed the gravastar structure by considering Darmois-Israel formalism.
+Then, we determined the components of the stress-energy tensor that play remarkable role in exploring the stability of the gravastars through linearized radial perturbation.} The detailed outcomes related to stability and physical properties of gravastars are given below:

 \begin{enumerate}